 Arundhati Roy is an Indian author, actor, and political activist.
-She is well-known for her book The God of Small Things, for which she received the 1997 Booker Prize, and for her outspoken advocacy of environmental and human rights causes, which has often placed her at odds with Indian legal authorities and her country’s middle-class establishment.
+Her debut novel, The God of Small Things, received the 1997 Booker Prize, and her second novel, The Ministry of Utmost Happiness, was longlisted for the 2017 Man Booker Prize and was a finalist for the 2018 National Book Critics Circle Award.
+She is an outspoken advocate of environmental and human rights causes, which has often placed her at odds with Indian legal authorities and her country’s middle-class establishment.

-Roy is the recipient of the 2002 Lannan Cultural Freedom Prize.
+Roy was the recipient of the 2002 Lannan Cultural Freedom Prize.

 Arundhati Roy elsewhere on Lannan.org2002 Lannan Cultural Freedom Prize awarded to Arundhati Roy, (Cultural Freedom: Awards and Grants)